 The evolution of portable cannabis vape technology is far from complete; the sky is truly the limit for this pursuit and it will be fascinating to see how hardware continues to evolve over the next 10-20 years.
 Since 2020, the industry has shifted its focus from reinventing the engine and the frame to ensuring the hardware under the hood functions no matter the fuel.
 To cater to the myriad extract properties and viscosities currently on the market, hardware-solutions providers are now offering more standard options at the spec level than ever before.

 Aperture Size Options

 Accurately pairing extracts with suitable vape hardware starts with selecting the correct aperture size.
 Also known as intake or inlet holes, these openings in the centerpost act as gateways, limiting the rate at which the extract flows into the chamber and saturates the heating core.
 If the apertures in your hardware are too large, your extract could oversaturate the heating core, seep into the centerpost, and potentially leak out of the mouthpiece.
-If the apertures in your hardware are too small, your extract could struggle to permeate the chamber, producing little to no vapour at all.
+If the apertures in your hardware are too small, your extract could struggle to permeate the chamber, producing little to no vapor at all.
 Neither are ideal.

 To counter these issues and cater to a wider range of extract viscosities, manufacturers are now offering multiple aperture size options for the same product SKUs.
 Greentank, for instance, offers five aperture size options for its flagship GT CR cartridge: 1.0 mm, 1.2 mm, 1.5 mm, 1.8 mm and 2.0 mm.
 Manufacturing capabilities have even advanced to the point that some hardware providers are now offering brands the opportunity to request precise aperture hole sizes to the millimetre that fit the specific viscosities of their extracts like gloves.

 Unique Proprietary Ceramic Cores